bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 ### Disallow `cfg = "data"`

-`cfg = "data"` is a no-op that incorrectly gives the impression dependencies under it are built in some special "data" mode:
+`cfg = "data"` is a no-op that incorrectly gives the impression dependencies under it are built in a distinct "data" mode:

 ```python
 my_rule = rule(